werf/werf/docs/_includes/documentation/reference/cli/werf_helm_rollback.md

             if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a
             Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release
             as successful.
+It will wait for as long as --timeout --wait-for-jobs=false
+            if set and --wait enabled, will wait until all Jobs have been completed before marking
+            the release as successful.
 It will wait for as long as --timeout
 ```

 {{ header }} Options inherited from parent commands